actyx-contrib/actyx-project-cli/README.md

 # Actyx-Project-CLI

 Create a new project within seconds and start something awesome!
-This tool gives you the opportunely to create a TypeScript Node.js or a React application with one command.
+This tool gives you the opportunity to create a TypeScript Node.js or a React application with one command.

 ## Install

-Install the Actyx-Project-CLI globally to have access to in wherever you are.
+Install the Actyx-Project-CLI globally to have access to wherever you are.

 ```bash
 npm install -g @actyx-contrib/actyx-project-cli